 Denise Harrison, BS, CTR

-HIT CIM Department Chair and Director of the CIM Program.
-She earned her bachelor’s degree in biology from the University of West Florida in Pensacola, and did post-graduate studies in microbiology and immunology at Texas A & M University in Kingsville, Texas.
+CIM Program Director Denise Harrison earned her bachelor’s degree in biology from the University of West Florida in Pensacola, and did post-graduate studies in microbiology and immunology at Texas A & M University in Kingsville, Texas.
 She had a teaching fellowship at Texas A & M, then taught various biology courses at Midland College (Midland, Texas) and Western Wyoming Community College (Rock Springs, Wyoming).
 In addition to teaching, she directed a federal grant aimed at training economically disadvantaged women for careers in non-traditional fields (Rock Springs, Wyoming), and also worked as the technical supervisor for the breath-alcohol testing program in Ector County, Texas.
 She has been a CTR since 2005, and continues to work for a Commission on Cancer Accredited hospital-based program in the Houston Medical Center.
 She serves on the Alternative Methods committee of the NCRA, has been writing the CE quizzes for the Journal of Registry Management for several years now and is a trainer for Collaborative Stage Version 2 (CSv2).

 Adjunct instructor in the HIT/Medical Coding Specialist certificate program.
 Ms. Heck graduated from the University of Pennsylvania with a Bachelor's degree in Business Administration.
 She has more than 20 years experience in the healthcare field with the majority of this time as a medical coder.
 She has coding certifications from both AHIMA (CCS) and the AAPC (CPC).
 She has worked as a Health Information Management (HIM) consultant providing both inpatient coding and audit support.